Constructing the foundation layer for on-chain intelligence

 How the Stack Is Assembled

 Four distinct layers.
-Each functions independently, and together they form a complete AI-on-chain runtime.
+Each functions independently, and together they compose a complete AI-on-chain runtime.

 Layer 1 — Registry